Minimizing Sensitivity to Model Misspecification: Framework of analysis

 \section{Framework of analysis}

-In this section we describe the main elements of our approach in a general setting.
-In the next two sections we will specialize the analysis to the cases of parametric misspecification, and semi-parametric misspecification of distributional functional forms.
+In this section, we describe the main elements of our approach in a general setting.
+In the next section, we will specialize the analysis to a locally quadratic setting, which includes both parametric misspecification and semi-parametric misspecification of distributional functional forms.